nextpyp/pyp/docs/reference/cli/classification.rst

 Next, we create an empty folder where all files for the tutorial will be saved:

-Next, we create an empty folder where all files for the tutorial will be saved:

 .. code-block:: bash

     mkdir EMPIAR-10304